Disulfuric acid

 Disulfuric acid (alternative spelling disulphuric acid) or pyrosulfuric acid (alternative spelling pyrosulphuric acid), also named oleum, is a sulfur oxoacid.
 It is a major constituent of fuming sulfuric acid, oleum, and this is how most chemists encounter it.
-As confirmed by X-ray crystallography, the molecule consists of a pair of SO2(OH) groups joined by an oxide.
+As confirmed by X-ray crystallography, the molecule consists of a pair of SO2(OH) groups joined by an oxygen atom, giving a molecular formula of H2O7S2.

 Reactions

 It is also a minor constituent of liquid anhydrous sulfuric acid due to the equilibria: